 Kate

-Depending on the size of the thighs, I’d use 6-8
+Depending on the size of the thighs, I’d use 6-8 :).
+I hope you like them all!

 When you made the Orange Chicken, what exactly did you just add all the ingredients to the bag and freeze?
 Silly question I’m sure, but when I went to the recipe, there was nothing there about freezer cooking for that dish.
 Thanks!